SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Set fields

-Use this Step to continue to the next page.
+The `continue` Step will tap the button to continue to the next page.
 The text on the button itself doesn't matter.

 ```
     When I tap to continue